Radio Africa |

 See also EAP

 327: "Guinea's Syliphone archives" (2009) EAP 608: "Guinea's Syliphone archives II" (2012-2013) and the complete catalogue of recordings.
-All of the archival project material is freely available to the public online via the British Library Sounds website. |
+All of the archival project material is freely available to the public online via the British Library Sounds website.
+Please note, however, that in October 2023, the British Library experienced a significant cyber-attack and the collection is currently unavailable.
+The British Library have indicated to me that they hope to have the collection again available to the public in late 2025.
+I will update this web page accordingly. |

 I have collected Syliphone vinyl recordings since I first travelled to Guinea in 1994.
 During those early trips to West Africa, I puchased vinyl records and cassettes in every town.
 Of all the local recording labels I came across, it was Syliphone, however, that fascinated me, and which focused my research on the music of Guinea's 1st Republic.